Generic Logic, Inc.

 Community Edition

-The Web Edition of the GLG Toolkit enables process control and mission-critical applications to be deployed on the Web and mobile devices via pure HTML5 and JavaScript.
-An application can deploy dynamic HMI screens on the web, allowing the operator to monitor and control the process in a web browser, with no local installation required.
+The Web Edition of the GLG Toolkit enables process control and mission-critical applications to be deployed on the Web and mobile devices using JavaScript in either plain HTML or in the React, Angular or Next.js framework.
+An application can deploy dynamic HMI screens on the web, allowing the operator to monitor and control the process in a web browser in real-time, with no local installation required.

-With the Toolkit, dynamic HMI screens are created in an interactive Graphics Builder and deployed on the web using a client-side JavaScript library.
-The client-side deployment provides the same high update rate and elaborate user interaction as a conventional desktop application.
+With the Toolkit, dynamic HMI screens are created in an interactive Graphics Builder and deployed on the web using a GLG JavaScript library, which provides the same high update rate and elaborate user interaction as a conventional desktop application.

-The GLG Graphics Server for either ASP.NET or JSP is also available for an alternative server-side web deployment that can reuse existing C# or Java application code.
-With the Graphics Server, the graphics is generated on the web server and displayed in a browser as an image that is periodically updated.
+The GLG Graphics Server for either ASP.NET or JSP is also available for an alternative server-side web deployment of legacy C# and Java applications.

 For conventional desktop applications, both the C/C++, C# and Java editions of the Toolkit are also provided.